Azure/azure-sdk-for-java/sdk/eventhubs/azure-messaging-eventhubs/README.md

 For detailed information about these and other exceptions that may occur, please refer to [Event Hubs Messaging Exceptions][event_hubs_messaging_exceptions].

+### Handling transient AMQP exceptions

+If a transient AMQP exception occurs, the client library retries the operation as many times as the [AmqpRetryOptions][AmqpRetryOptions] allows.
+Afterwards, the operation fails and an exception is propagated back to the user.

 ## Next steps